 Bounce tracking (also called link tracking) relies on adding parameters to URLs to transfer information across organizations.
 It is used by multiple supply chain partners for millions of websites, such as authentication providers, credit card verification, and even Google and Facebook to track clicks on advertiser links within Search and ads in their digital properties.

-Both UID2 and Prebid SSO also rely on this technology to ensure user opt-in preferences can be communicated across the various site people visit, despite the active interference by Internet Gatekeepers.
+Both UID2 and Prebid SSO also rely on this technology to ensure user opt-in preferences can be communicated across the various sites people visit, despite the active interference by Internet Gatekeepers.

 A 3rd party DSP not owned by Criteo.
 Criteo does not make Criteo unique audiences available to our customers in rival DSPs.

-The likelihood of positive thought among a brand and a number of other elements (pages, people, other brands).
+The likelihood of positive sentiment among a brand and a number of other elements (pages, people, other brands).

 Purchasing ad space on relevant media channels at the optimal time and cost to achieve a pre-determined objective.

 Criteo’s AI-driven propensity models that unlock additional commerce media engagement opportunities.
 Buyer Index uses shopper intent data mapped to contextual signals to drive superior marketing outcomes.

 California Consumer Privacy Act.
 A law that secures new privacy rights for California consumers.

 A specific button within the ad inviting the consumer to click through on text, like “Buy Now.”